 Sensei spent more than 40 years of his life teaching in Italy.
 He established Aikikai Milano – Fujimoto Dojo which is still there following a line of a founder.
 During the Kagamibiraki in 2010, he received an 8 Dan certificate from Doshu Moriteru Ueshiba.

 Yoji Fujimoto is one of the reasons for the huge Aikido scene in Europe.
-He was a regular guest in Yugoslavia, Ireland, Germany, Switzerland, Ireland, Russia and even South Africa.
+He was a regular guest in Yugoslavia, Ireland, Germany, Switzerland, Russia and even South Africa.
 That’s why he has a lot of students around the world.